-Coconut flour shortbread cookies are easy 3 ingredients vegan coconut flour cookies no eggs, no gluten and no dairy.
-They are keto friendly using sugar free Monk fruit Syrup
+Coconut flour shortbread cookies are easy 3-ingredient vegan coconut flour cookies with no eggs, no gluten and no dairy.
+They are keto friendly using sugar-free Monk fruit Syrup.

 What’s coconut flour ?